-Install Minecraft: Education Edition in Chromebook
+Install Minecraft Education Edition on Chromebook (Play Store Required)

 1. First off, open the Settings page and turn on Google Play Store.
 It will allow you to use the Play Store on your Chromebook and install Android apps.

-Install Minecraft: Java Edition on ChromeOS
+Install Minecraft: Java Edition on Chromebook (Linux Support Required)

 1. Before moving ahead, make sure you have set up Linux on your Chromebook.
 To explain briefly, open Settings and click on “Advanced” in the left pane to expand the menu.
 After that, click on “Developers”.
 If you have a school-issued Chromebook and the “Developers” menu is not available, contact your school administrator.

-2. Once you are in the Developers menu, click on “Turn on” next to the “Linux development environment (Beta)” section.
+2. Once you are in the “Developers” menu, click on “Turn on” next to the “Linux development environment (Beta)” section.